Plantar fasciitis symptoms of pain and tenderness under the heel are a common problem.

-Pain is usually felt underneath the heel where the tendon arises from the heel bone, approximately four centimetres forwards from the back of the heel.
+Pain from plantar fasciitis is usually felt underneath the heel where the tendon arises from the heel bone, approximately four centimetres forwards from the back of the heel.
 It is usually tender to touch and there may be a hard lump under foot.

 Plantar fasciitis symptoms are often worse when the foot and toes are pulled up (known as dorsiflexion) as this increases the tension on the tendon.
 Other activities where the plantar fascia is stretched e.g. standing on your tip toes or walking up stairs also tend to increase the pain.

-Your doctor can usually diagnose the condition from talking to you about your pain and examining your foot.
-Occasionally, he may carry out other tests such as x-rays or ultrasound scan to rule out other causes of pain.
+Your doctor can usually diagnose the condition from talking to you about your plantar fasciitis symptoms and examining your foot.
+Occasionally, they may carry out other tests such as x-rays or ultrasound scan to rule out other causes of pain.